fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_024.md

-## Does switching programming jobs get easier over time?
+## Does Switching Programming Jobs Get Easier Over Time?

 Yes but only if you master the craft of programming instead of just one stack.
 There are plenty of developers who have worked